 Five elements stand out among the many contributing factors and stakeholders:

-- Strong coordination structure: the Immunisation Department led the vaccination drive; as vaccine supply increased, a campaign director was appointed to lead mass vaccination efforts.
+The Immunisation Department led the vaccination drive; as vaccine supply increased, a campaign director was appointed to lead mass vaccination efforts.
 While internal coordination was strong, there remain opportunities to strengthen the flow of information with health partners as this has been constrained by the pace of activities and pressures on those involved.

-- Communication task force: the task force met evolving communication demands for different phases of the vaccination drive.
+The task force met evolving communication demands for different phases of the vaccination drive.
 Rapid assessments informed the design of innovative approaches to swiftly combat rumours and misinformation.